dfelinto/blender-manual/manual/modeling/modifiers/generate/mask.rst

    The Mask Modifier can hide parts of a mesh based on two different modes, selectable from this select menu.

    Vertex Group
-      Hides all vertices except for vertices that satisfy the defined *Threshold* from the chosen vertex group.
+      Hides all vertices not included in the chosen vertex group.

       .. list-table:: The Mask modifier in Vertex Group mode.